 - Help to verify ownership for repair or insurance

 - Prove useful if you want to resell a diamond

 All Blue Nile diamonds include a GIA Diamond Grading Report

-As stated before, every loose diamond sold by Blue Nile has been analyzed and graded by the Gemmological Institute of America (GIA).
+Every loose diamond we sell at Blue Nile has been analyzed and graded by the GIA.
 Since 1931, this non-profit laboratory has ranked among the most respected in the diamond industry, setting the standards for impartial quality review and education.